IBM/cloudant-spring/README.md

 ### Spring Boot Applications

-You must provide the following properties:
+To enable auto-configuration you must provide the following properties to define the connection to your Cloudant instance:

-* cloudant.url
+* `cloudant.url`
-* cloudant.username
+* `cloudant.username`
-* cloudant.password
+* `cloudant.password`

 For example in an `application.properties` file: